CDCgov/ixa-epi-isolation/tests/integration/README.md

 The following actions are required before running the bash script:

-- Ensure that a release version of the model has been built and is located at `target/release`.
-If necessary, run `cargo --build release`.
 - Ensure the following R packages are installed: `tidyverse`, `deSolve`, `arrow`, and `rmarkdown`.
 - Run `poetry install`.